Fuco1/smartparens/README.md

 Wrapping
 ==========

 *(This feature is only partially implemented.
-Currently, wrapping with tags is not supported.
-Permission system is not supported.)*
+Permission system is not supported.
+This means auto wrapping works everywhere if it is turned on.
+However, this isn't such a big deal as auto-insertion of pairs.)*

 If you select a region and start typing any of the pairs, the active region will be wrapped with the pair.
 For multi-character pairs, a special insertion mode is entered, where point jumps to the beginning of the region.
 If you insert a complete pair, the region is wrapped and point returns to the original position.